 "This country's only hope is its young people," he said as the plane crossed into Bulgarian airspace.

 Was his analysis correct?
 If so, maybe that's why God has made youth an important part of His Bulgarian tapestry.

-The American volunteers in Sofia have become used to lots of different things.
-They no longer stare at the stocky women in blue coats scouring city streets with high pressure water hoses.
-They are used to seeing an occasional horse-drawn wagon coming down the street.
-They have learned to endure long lines at bakeries and periods without hot water.
+The American volunteers in Sofia became used to lots of different things.
+They no longer stared at the stocky women in blue coats scouring city streets with high pressure water hoses.
+They became used to seeing an occasional horse-drawn wagon coming down the street.
+They learned to endure long lines at bakeries and periods without hot water.
 They learned to survive intermittent water supplies and elevators that break down twice a week.

 Some strands of the Bulgarian tapestry's youthful thread stretch back to the 1960's.
 In 1962 Bob Bolton was the youth minister at Oklahoma City Trinity church.
 That year, he took his high school group on a missions trip.
 It was the first of many youth-oriented mission trips he has led.
 For these annual trips, Bolton started using the name "Ambassadors."
 At that point, he did not know he was beginning something that would affect a Bulgarian tapestry.
 He was just trying to expose his youth group to missions.

 However, a year or two into his mission trip experiences Global Church leaders approached Bolton.
 They had some plans for a youth cross-cultural project and wanted to borrow his "Ambassador" title.
 Thus, in 1964, a group of musically talented Nazarene college students called "Nazarene Evangelistic Ambassadors" made a singing tour of several mission fields.
 Two years later, two such singing groups spent the summer doing concerts on mission fields.